September 24th, 2020

 - Ask the names of each interviewer and research their backgrounds and roles prior to the interview.

-- Prepare examples from your experience that will show individual interviewers how your skills would be helpful to them.
+- Prepare examples from your experience that will show individual interviewers how your skills would be helpful to them and benefit the company.

-How Long Does it Take to Hear Back After an Interview?
+How Long Does it Take to Hear Back After a Job Interview?

 - A typical wait time after an interview could be a couple of hours to a couple of days, sometimes weeks.